caltechlibrary/git-desktop/_episodes/07-collab.md

 the Owner's repository.
 We will switch roles at the end, so both persons will play Owner and Collaborator.

-> ## Practicing By Yourself
->
-> If you're working through this lesson on your own, you can carry on by opening
-> a second terminal window.
-> This window will represent your partner, working on another computer.
-You
-> won't need to give anyone access on GitHub, because both 'partners' are you.
-{: .callout}

 The Owner needs to give the Collaborator access.
 On GitHub, click the settings button on the right, then select Collaborators, and enter your partner's username.